Coronavirus: 50 new cases as Glynn says phase four delay disappointing for many

 For the 10th day in a row, no new deaths were reported by NPHET, leaving the overall death toll during the pandemic at 1,763.

-In line with the trend seen in recent weeks, most of Tuesday’s cases are among younger people and men, and most are related to previously confirmed cases.
+In line with the trend seen in recent weeks, most of the latest cases are among younger people and men, and most are related to previously confirmed cases.

 Of the new cases, 42 are associated with outbreaks or are close contacts of a confirmed case.
 However, four new cases involve community transmission, meaning the source of the infection is unclear.